Navigating Insurance And Online Birth Control

 Most major insurance plans are accepted—when you check out, you’ll provide us with your insurance information and we’ll confirm that we can accept it.

-With most insurance plans, birth control is absolutely free.
+With most insurance plans, birth control comes with $0 copay.
 That said, some insurance plans will only cover the generic version of a prescription, in which case the doctor can write you a prescription for a fully covered birth control, so your out of pocket expense is a low as possible (or zero).
 Generic medications are less expensive than their brand name counterparts, but the generic version is equally safe and effective, as it has the same active ingredients, dosage, efficacy, safety, shelf-stability, and side effects of the name-brand version.

 You can also request the name-brand version of your birth control, but know that you may have to pay the price difference between our cost and what your insurance will pay.